Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning

 \section{Introduction}

-With the widespread use of smart devices, pinpointing a user's location, called \emph{positioning}, has become an essential ingredient for location-based services, e.g., smart navigation and location-based gaming \cite{Bensky2016}.
-Due to the emergence of various wireless sensing technologies, numerous positioning algorithms have been developed, which can be broadly classified into two approaches.
+With the widespread use of mobile devices, pinpointing a user's location, called \emph{positioning}, has become an essential ingredient for location-based services, e.g., navigation and location-based gaming \cite{Bensky2016}.
+Due to the emergence of various wireless sensing technologies, numerous positioning algorithms have been developed, broadly classified into two approaches.
 One is \emph{geometry-driven positioning} (GP), estimating a user's location from the intersection among different measurements' geometric representations.
-The other approach is \emph{data-driven positioning} (DP), exploiting a dataset of various location-dependent features to infer a user's location by matching a small amount of actual features in the dataset.
-This paper aims at integrating the two via \emph{combinatorial data augmentation} (CDA).
-Specifically, GP-based datasets augmented from different combinations of positioning entities can be used as DP's inputs and labels.
-To verify its effectiveness, we apply CDA to tackle issues remained unsolved in positioning area under various settings, covering the coexistence of \emph{line-of-sight} (LoS) and \emph{non-LoS} (NLoS) propagations, \emph{pedestrian dead reckoning} (PDR), and \emph{fingerprint-based positioning}~(FBP).
+The other approach is \emph{data-driven positioning} (DP), exploiting a dataset of various location-dependent features to infer a user's location by matching a small number of features extracted from the dataset.
+This paper aims to bridge the two via \emph{combinatorial data augmentation} (CDA).
+Specifically, GP-based datasets augmented from different combinations of positioning entities and subsequent outcomes can be used as DP's inputs and labels.
+We verify the CDA's effectiveness by tackling various issues in WiFi positioning areas, such as the coexistence of \emph{line-of-sight} (LoS) and \emph{non-LoS} (NLoS) propagations, \emph{pedestrian dead reckoning} (PDR), and \emph{fingerprint-based positioning}~(FBP).